SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Python/Head_Pose_Detection.md

 ```

-### 5)Calculate attentivity index
+### 5. Calculate attentivity index
-Now, the attentivityindex will be calculated using Yaw angle available from head pose inference result.
+Now, the attentivity index will be calculated using Yaw angle available from head pose inference result.
-- Replace #TODO Head_Pose_Detection 4 with the following lines of code
+- Replace **#TODO Head_Pose_Detection 4** with the following lines of code

 ```python
 if headPose_enabled: